 Breaking away from past habits and seeking medical assistance for drug addiction requires considerable courage.
 However, due to the stigma surrounding addiction in society, many individuals prefer to keep their treatment confidential, hoping it won’t be revealed on a background check.
 For those working in high-profile industries or roles demanding responsibility and awareness, the concern arises: does drug rehab show up on a background check?
 This article will explore your privacy rights and employment laws and provide recommendations on whom you might consider sharing your information with.

-What is a Background Check And When Is It Done?
+What is a Background Check, And When Is It Done?

-Is Employment Law Suitable for Rehabilitated Persons?
+Is Employment Law Suitable For Rehabilitated Individuals?

 Whether the employee is a casual user or an addict, the ADA does not protect the employee.